FreakC-Foundation/FreakC/TUTORIAL.md

 	var[] result=1 EQU 2 ??
 "1 is equal to 2" -- "1 is not equal to 2"
 	print[] %result% :: Will print out "1 is not equal to 2"

-**The feature only works well with numeric values and numeric comparison at the moment, it might not work if you use it with strings.
-If you use it with strings, please assure that both the return values and the comparison values don't contain any special characters.**
+**The feature only works if both comparison values and return values don't contain "??" or "--".**

 ## Other kinds or if statements: